Waking-Reality/Windows_Executables/Windows_Enumeration/README.md

 The information that it gathers will be placed in "C:\Investigation".

 Be aware that this will remove a folder called "Investigation" if there is one located at "C:\Investigation".

+This was tested with systems that have PowerShell 5.1 installed.
+Other versions may result in items not being collected.